gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Nice work, you've set up the major components of your dashboard.
 Now let's set up the Cloudflare tunnel and routes to securely move data between your Pi and the internet.

-## 3. **Cloudflare:** Tunnels, Routes, and Tokens
+## 3. **Cloudflare:** Tunnels, Routes, Applications and Tokens

 Cloudflare provides a secure connection called a "tunnel" between your Pi and the internet.
 Within a tunnel will be different "routes" for different services, like a route for Node-RED to send data there from the MetSci LNS.
 You could also setup a route for Grafana to display data from your Pi onto a public dashboard, or something directly to InfluxDB.

-For this tutorial, we're only going to set one route in all its glory.
-It'll go from your MetSci Console to Node-RED using an http integration.
+For this tutorial, we're going to set up two routes, one for Node-RED and one for Grafana.

-We'll also use a much simpler route to display data on a publicly shared Grafana dashboard.

-We're not going to setup a route for InfluxDB (because it's not needed), but the point here is to expose you a bit to what you can do with Cloudflare and routes.
+We're not going to setup a route for InfluxDB (because it's not needed).
+The point here is to expose you a bit to what you can do with Cloudflare and routes.

 Ok, back to tunnels.
 Think of a tunnel like a big PVC pipe that connects your Pi to the internet.
 Within that pipe are lots of little straws that carry separate types of information.
 Each straw is a "route" in the tunnel, and within those straws you'll have different types of data (from different types of sensors) moving through.
 Each type of data needs to get authenticated before it can get sent through the straw; it needs a token to authenticate it.